glouw/andvaranaut/README.md

 mind each dweller has their own story to tell and problems to overcome.
 Choosing to end the life of a dweller, or to help the wrong dweller, may have unintended consequences.

-## Controls
-    E: Go up or down trapdoors
-    Shift (Hold): Use inventory
-    1, 2, 3, 4: Select inventory attack item
-    W A S D and Mouse: Movement and combat

 ## Contributing
-Sprite and tile art is always welcome but must be suitable for all ages.
-New questlines are welcome.
+Sprite, tile art, and quest lines are always welcome, but must be suitable for all ages.

 ## Credits
 Item art by Platino.